Reynardisham/Reynardisham/draft/ideas.md

 Consider integrating a more robust error handling and logging system to track down potential issues within the application.
 Explore opportunities for performance optimization, particularly in data-intensive operations or frequently accessed modules.

+Consider adding a "Good First Issues" label to encourage new contributors.

+Explore a GitHub Actions workflow to automate testing and deployment upon merging to the `main` branch.